maikeldf/ApacheArrowExample/README.md

-# ApacheArrowExample
+# Apache Arrow Example
+## Using PyArrow in Spark to optimize a conversion and check the results

 Dependencies:

-pip install pyarrow
+pip install pyarrow<br>
-pip install pandas
+pip install pandas<br>
-pip install numpy
+pip install numpy<br>